Skip to content

 Triggers > Launch via a magic link

-Magic links are special URLs that automate Tallyfy actions like creating tasks launching processes or updating fields when clicked by logged-in users through a simple web link integration.
+Magic links are special URLs that automatically perform Tallyfy actions like creating tasks launching processes or completing workflows when clicked by logged-in users enabling seamless automation across emails websites and other tools.

 Launching > Triggers